spo-iitk/docs/docs/application/admin.application.md

 ```go
 func fetchApplicantDetails(ctx, pid, &applied)
 ```
+{: .info}
+Here pid refers to Proforma ID

-- This takes pid and an empty array of type ApplicantsByRole as parameters.
+- This takes pid and an empty array of type ApplicantsByRole (applied) as parameters.

 Mentioned in [db.application]()